moorepants/learn-multibody-dynamics/sympy.rst

 This value is a machine precision floating point value and can be used with standard Python functions that operating on floating point numbers.

-To obtain machine precisions floating poitn numbers directly, it is better to use the ``lambdify()`` function to convert the expression into a Python
+To obtain machine precisions floating point numbers directly, it is better to use the ``lambdify()`` function to convert the expression into a Python
 function: